-We will be using Canvas as well.
-If you are not familiar with Canvas, or if you have difficulty accessing or navigating the Canvas site contact the Help Desk at 352-392-HELP (4357) or helpdesk@ufl.edu.
+If you have difficulty accessing or navigating the Canvas site contact the Help Desk at 352-392-HELP (4357) or helpdesk@ufl.edu.

 Course Description

 Application of concepts related to developing leaders for organizing and maintaining extension and community nonprofit organizations.